 Before embarking on a long walk, it is important to spend time considering if your dog has any health conditions that may influence their ability to enjoy it!

 For example, a dog with hip dysplasia or arthritis may not be able to walk as far as they used to.
-Conditions such as hip dysplasia, although more prevalent in older dogs, it can be diagnosed in dogs as young as 18 months!
+Although more prevalent in older dogs, conditions such as hip dysplasia can be diagnosed in dogs as young as 18 months!
+How often should you walk your dog?

 As a result, if you’re planning to take your dog on longer walks regularly, yearly health check-ups are absolutely essential for your pet.
 There’s no point going on a long walk together if you’re not both going to enjoy it!